classiebit/addchat-codeigniter-pro-docs/resources/docs/1.0/features/user-groups.md

 <a name="Set-Groups-Permissions"></a>
 ## Set Groups Permissions

-Once after you setup Groups configuration successfully, you'll see all your website `Groups` are fetched automatically in the `Admin Panel -> Chat Groups`.
-Here you can set **permissions** that which groups can chat with which group.
+Once after setting up Groups configuration successfully, you'll see all your website `Groups` in the `Admin Panel -> Chat Groups` and there you can set the **permissions** that which groups can chat with which group.

 <br>

-So finally follow the below baby steps.
+Follow these baby steps to set group **permissions**

 1. On the `Admin Panel`, go to `Chat Groups`

 2. Click on &nbsp;<larecipe-button type="primary" size="sm" rounded>Permissions</larecipe-button> on any Group, e.g Members

 3. A Popup will open, simply check the checkbox with which groups, the e.g Members group can chat.

 4. Click on &nbsp;<larecipe-button type="primary" size="sm" radius="full">Save Permissions</larecipe-button>

 ---

->{primary} Admin Group users can chat with everyone (all groups), basically there's no restrictions for the Admin Groups Users.
+>{primary} Admin Group users can chat with everyone (zero restrictions).

 ---

->{success} Once you set the Groups permissions the changes will take effect for all the users of your website.

----

-<a name="Setup-User-Groups"></a>
+<a name="Groups-List"></a>
-## Setup User Groups
+## Groups List

-Once everything is done, then on the AddChat widget window, when the users click on `User Groups` tab, they can see all the `Groups` according to the `Groups Permissions`.
+Once everything is done, when the users click on the AddChat widget `User Groups` tab, they'll see all the `Groups` according to the `Groups Permissions`.

 <br>

-And also when the users click on each `Group`, they can see all the `Users` in the `Group` and can chat with them.
+And also when the user clicks on each `Group`, they'll see all the `Users` in the `Group` and can chat with them.

->{info} This is also useful when a new user join your website and want to chat with any other user.
+>{success} This is also useful when a new user joins your website and wants to chat with any other user.